daemondragon/C-norme/README.md

 	time as mentionned.
 * Detecting if code langage is in english and no other langage is used.
 * Detecting unused function (use your compiler).
+* Detecting if composite names are seprated with underscores.

 #Global progression